-- The average population density across all station areas is 3,100 persons per square mile, corresponding to a Medium-Low rating per FTA benchmarks.
+- The average population density across all station areas is 3,200 persons per square mile, corresponding to a Medium-Low rating per FTA benchmarks.
 Total employment served is 35,300, corresponding to a Low rating.
-In the Jacksonville CBD, parking costs range from \$5 to \$10 daily, rating Medium-Low to Medium by FTA benchmarks.
-The ratio of station area to county proportion of LBAR housing units is 3.60, rating High by FTA benchmarks. - Land uses within a half mile of the proposed stations include primarily commercial uses fronting along the alignment route and commercial nodes at the major intersections near the station locations.
-Most of the non-frontage area is single family residential with a few pockets of multi-family residential.
+In the Jacksonville central business district, parking costs range from \$5 to \$10 daily, rating Medium-Low to Medium by FTA benchmarks.
+The ratio of station area to county proportion of LBAR housing units is 3.14, corresponding to a High rating. - Land uses around proposed stations include primarily commercial uses fronting along the alignment route and commercial nodes at the major intersections near the station locations.
+Most of the nonfrontage area is single family residential with a few pockets of multi-family residential.
 Several station areas have high amounts of undeveloped or underutilized land, including surface parking.
 The corridor becomes increasingly auto-oriented progressing southward from the downtown area. - Sidewalks are provided along most of the alignment, as well as marked and signalized crossings at intersections.
 However, pedestrian facilities are lacking along many of the residential and local collector side streets.